Language-Research-Technology/ldaca-website/content/news/posts/ID-gov-panel-2024/index.md

 ### Auditing and metadata enrichment

-Lesley Acres's work on the _[Elevating and respecting Aboriginal and Torres Strait Islander knowledges and perspectives in UQ special and research collections](https://doi.org/10.14264/ff03c00)_ project offered an inspiring example of the power of auditing and metadata enrichment for ID-Gov. Lesley and her team developed an audit methodology to survey materials and enrich their metadata.
+Lesley Acres's (Figure 4) work on the _[Elevating and Respecting Aboriginal and Torres Strait Islander knowledges and perspectives in UQ Special and Research Collections](https://doi.org/10.14264/ff03c00)_ project offered an inspiring example of the power of auditing and metadata enrichment for ID-Gov. Lesley and her team developed an audit methodology to survey materials and enrich their metadata.
 They refined the methodology using four collections that were identified as high priority:

 - Vocabularies of four representative tribes of South Eastern Queensland (F3843)
 - Oodgeroo Noonuccal Papers (UQFL84)
 - Record of visit to mission stations (Norman Nelson Collection) (UQFL57)
-- Caroline Kelly Papers (UQFL489)
+- Caroline Kelly Papers (UQFL489).

 <br>
 The process uncovered gaps in the library's metadata and was a means of:

 <ul> <i>Giving Aboriginal and Torres Strait Islander people control over their own knowledges...
 Those four collections had never been audited.
 Back then, there were three of us — three Aboriginal and Torres Strait Islander women — who were looking at that information, and when we started, the first one we looked at was Caroline Tennant Kelly's papers.
 By the time we finished auditing that collection, we found over 200 people listed in her fieldnotes, 47 we recognised as contributors.
-That collection was so significant in that we met with <a href=https://www.link-upqld.org.au>LinkUp QLD</a> and they now use that collection to help connect their clients to ancestors.</i> (LA) </ul>
+That collection was so significant in that we met with <a href=https://www.link-upqld.org.au>LinkUp QLD</a>, and they now use that collection to help connect their clients to ancestors.</i> (LA) </ul>

 <br>